Sofia Panina: Flight and emigration

 In 1918 she joined General Anton Denikin in South Russia alongside other leading Kadets, including Nikolai Ivanovich Astrov.
 Although they never married, Astrov and Panina lived as husband and wife until his death in 1934.
 She traveled with him to Paris in the summer of 1919 to represent Denikin in an attempt to get further support from allies for the White Russians.
 This failed and she returned to South Russia until the defeat of Denikin's Volunteer Army forced her to flee Russia forever in March 1920.
 Panina spent the rest of her life in emigration, first in Geneva, where she and Astrov lived from 1921 to 1924.
 As representatives of one of the major Russian emigre associations, Zemgor, they represented Russian refugee interests at the League of Nations High Commission for Refugees.
-In 1924 Panina was invited to Prague by the Czechoslovakian government to become the director of Russkii ochag (Russian Hearth), a community center for Russian emigres.
+In 1924 Panina was invited to Prague by the Czechoslovak government to become the director of Russkii ochag (Russian Hearth), a community center for Russian emigres.
 Astrov died in 1934, and when faced with the Nazi takeover of Czechoslovakia, she left Europe in December 1938 for the United States.
 After living for about a year in Los Angeles, Panina settled in New York City, where she collaborated with Alexandra Lvovna Tolstaya, Leo Tolstoy's youngest daughter, in founding the Tolstoy Foundation.
 First created to assist Russian emigres stranded in Europe as the threat of war grew, the Tolstoy Foundation soon became an important organization for assistance to prisoners of war and displaced persons.
 Panina died in New York City in June 1956.